 In this period of Brexit uncertainty, and with fewer job posts available, now more than ever you need to make your job applications as effective as possible.

 - If you’re currently in a job, consider waiting longer to hand in your notice so that you’re not caught out if there is a further job shortage after Brexit.

-If you’re unemployed, consider picking up temporary work while you apply to gain experience and keep money coming in.
+- If you’re unemployed, consider picking up temporary or volunteer work while you apply to gain experience and keep money coming in.

 - Another way to ensure you’re giving yourself the best possible shot at getting an interview is to send out speculative applications.
 This involves contacting companies not currently advertising vacancies to see if they might have anything available or coming up.